-The regiment was created on April 2, 1717, in the region of Halberstadt, for Achaz von der Schulenburg, with troops contributed by all Prussian cuirassier and dragoon regiments.
+The regiment was created on April 2, 1717, in the region of Halberstadt, for Achaz von der Schulenburg, with 44 NCOs and 300 privates contributed by all Prussian cuirassier and dragoon regiments; and with 300 recruits.

-During the War of the Austrian Succession, the regiment took part to the invasion of Silesia in January 1741 and fought at Mollwitz and Brieg.
-On May 17 1742, it took part to the battle of Chotusitz.
+During the War of the Austrian Succession (1740-48), the regiment took part in the invasion of Silesia in January 1741 and fought at Mollwitz and Brieg.
+On May 17, 1742, it took part in the battle of Chotusitz.
 In 1744, it took part in the capture of Prague.
 In 1745, it fought at the battles of Hohenfriedberg (June 4), Schatzlar (September 23) and Kesselsdorf (December 14).

 Service during the War

-On August 26 1756, when the Prussian army proceeded to the invasion of Saxony, the regiment was part of the left column led by the prince of Bevern.
+On August 26 1756, when the Prussian army proceeded to the invasion of Saxony, the regiment was part of the left column led by the Prince of Bevern.
 This column had concentrated in the area of Lübben, then advanced through Lusatia by Hoyerswerda and Bautzen, to Hohenstein (Sept.
 8) then to Lohmen north of the Elbe near Pirna.
-On October 1, the regiment took part to the battle of Lobositz under lieutenant-general Katte.
+On October 1, the regiment took part in the Battle of Lobositz under Lieutenant-General Katte.
 During this battle, the regiment lost 4 officers, 7 NCOs and 150 privates.
 In the days after the battle, it was assigned to the protection of the defiles near Welmina.

-On May 6 1757, the regiment did not take part to the battle of Prague.
-It was rather deployed on the left bank of the Moldau near the Weissenberg as part of Keith's corps.
-On September 7, when an Austrian force under the command of general Nádasdy attacked Winterfeldt's isolated corps at Moys, the regiment was deployed in the first line of the cavalry left wing.
-On November 22, the regiment took part to the battle of Breslau where it was deployed in Meier's brigade, in the second line of the left wing under lieutenant-general von Zieten.
-On December 2, after this defeat, it joined Frederick's army at Parchwitz.
-On December 5 at the battle of Leuthen, the regiment was deployed in Meyer's brigade in the first line of the cavalry left wing under lieutenant-general von Driesen.
-At about 4:00 PM, when the Austrian right wing cavalry attacked the exposed Prussian left flank, the regiment charged in its left flank while Puttkammer Hussars attacked its rear and Driesen charged frontally.
+On May 6, 1757, the regiment did not take part in the Battle of Prague.
+It was rather deployed on the left bank of the Moldau near the Weissenberg as part of Keith's Corps.
+On September 7, when an Austrian force under the command of General Nádasdy attacked Winterfeldt's isolated corps in the Combat of Moys, the regiment was deployed in the first line of the cavalry left wing.
+On November 22, the regiment took part in the Battle of Breslau where it was deployed in Meier's Brigade, in the second line of the left wing under Lieutenant-General von Zieten.
+On December 2, after this defeat, it joined Frederick's Army at Parchwitz.
+On December 5 at the Battle of Leuthen, the regiment was deployed in Meier's brigade in the first line of the cavalry left wing under Lieutenant-General von Driesen.
+At about 4:00 p.m., when the Austrian right wing cavalry attacked the exposed Prussian left flank, the regiment charged in its left flank while Puttkamer Hussars attacked its rear and Driesen charged frontally.
 Together, they broke and routed the Austrian cavalry.

 In 1758, the regiment took part to the invasion of Moravia.
 From may to July, it was at the siege of Olmütz.
 On June 17, the regiment was attacked by surprise at Holitz and lost 300 men taken prisoners and a pair of drums.
-On October 14, it fought at the battle of Hochkirch where it formed part of Retzow's corps near Weissenberg.
-It was among the first units of Retzow's corps to come to the relief of Frederick's left wing, charging and driving back Austrian cavalry units.
+On October 14, it fought at the Battle of Hochkirch where it formed part of Retzow's Corps near Weissenberg.
+It was among the first units of Retzow's Corps to come to the relief of Frederick's left wing, charging and driving back Austrian cavalry units.

 In 1759, it operated between the Bober and the Elbe.

-In 1760, the regiment served in Saxony in prince Henry's corps.
+In 1760, the regiment served in Saxony in Prince Heinrich's Corps.
 On February 20, it fought at Kossdorf where it lost 10 officers, 308 privates and a standard.
 On November 3, it fought with great distinction at the Battle of Torgau where it captured four regiments.